Council PresidentGreg Wheeler

 - Approves topics-for-discussion and scheduling of all Study Sessions, Special Meetings, Executive Sessions, Retreats; and all date-changes for regular Council meetings.

-- Assigned the responsibility for signing off on the Warrant Register, following Council approval; as well as approving all Purchase Orders, General Claims, and Claims for Expenses for Council office expenditures and reimbursement to Council members.
+- Assigned the responsibility for signing off on the Check Register, following Council approval; as well as approving all Purchase Orders, General Claims, and Claims for Expenses for Council office expenditures and reimbursement to Council members.

 - Oversees Council staff which includes approving functions of the Council Office; assists in approving requests made by other Council members; and performing yearly staff "Performance Evaluations".